-North Yorkshire & East Riding Enterprise Partnership’s report, ‘Good Growth in Distinctive Places, Place Stories – York and its hinterlands’ recognises that York offers a unique opportunity to be the global lead on bio-economy innovation by translating this into real-world interventions that positively addresses sustainability and climate change.
+The ‘Good Growth in Distinctive Places, Place Stories – York and its Hinterlands’ offers York a unique opportunity.
+North Yorkshire & East Riding Enterprise Partnership’s report recognises York’s chance to be a global lead in bio-economy innovation.
+By translating this report into real-world interventions that positively addresses sustainability and climate change.

 Our parent charity, York Archaeological Trust is committed to a carbon-neutral strategy which is noted in its environmental policy.
 Our policy states that we are concerned to preserve, protect and continually improve the environment for future generations by:

-- Complying with or exceeding the requirements of environmental legislation;
+- Comply with or exceed the requirements of environmental legislation.

-- Committing to and promoting sustainability through sound economic, social, environmental and equitable practices throughout our operations
+- Committing to and promoting sustainability through sound economic, social, environmental as well as equitable practices throughout our operations.

-This specific project is based on low or zero-carbon best practice, using innovative clean tech and supports growing skills and supply chains in support of Net Zero.
+This specific project is based on low or zero carbon best practice using innovative clean technology supporting growing skills and supply chains in support of Net Zero.

 Our aims and objectives

-We are committed, through our attractions, JORVIK Viking Centre, DIG and Barley Hall and our Events and Festivals to our organisational strategy which includes the aim that YAT will be economically, environmentally and socially sustainable and grow.
+Through our attractions, JORVIK Viking Centre, DIG and Barley Hall in addition to our Events and Festivals we are committed to an organisational strategy.
+This includes the aim that YAT will be economically, environmentally and socially sustainable and grow.

-To fulfil this aim, and following work undertaken as part of the Greener Museum’s Project in 2014, YAT is striving to reduce our carbon footprint and make active environmentally sustainable choices
+Following work undertaken as part of the Greener Museum’s Project in 2014, YAT is striving to reduce our carbon footprint and make active environmentally sustainable choices.

-Over the last few years, we have been making efforts to improve our environmental sustainability through practices such as reducing paper and electricity use and introducing a crisp packet recycling scheme.
+Over the last few years, we have been making efforts to improve our environmental sustainability.
+These include practices such as reducing paper and electricity use and introducing a crisp packet recycling scheme.

 Wolfson Sustainability Fund

 We have been awarded £48,000 of funding to make environmental improvements to our accredited museums – JORVIK, DIG and Barley Hall – to reduce our carbon footprint and make cost savings across our operations.
-Using the Wolfson Sustainability Fund, we are making changes such as replacing all of our lighting with LED bulbs and fittings, upgrading our air handling units, installing new insulation, and timers for water usage and reviewing our building management systems.
+Using the Wolfson Sustainability Fund, we are making changes such as upgrading our air handling units, replacing all of our lighting with LED bulbs and fittings.
+In addition we are installing new insulation, timers for water usage as well as reviewing our building management systems.

 We will continue upgrading our operations over the coming months with this funding and more

 We’re Carbon Literate!
-The Carbon Literacy Project aims to raise awareness of the effect carbon dioxide production has on the climate and highlights ways to help individuals and industries reduce carbon emissions.
+The Carbon Literacy Project aims to raise awareness of the effect carbon dioxide production has on the climate.
+Highlighting ways to help individuals and industries reduce carbon emissions.

 A number of our staff have completed Carbon Literacy training to influence how The JORVIK Group can make a meaningful impact on the future through organisational policy and personal lifestyle changes.
 We will continue investing in this training as we strive to improve our environmental credentials over the next few years.